ctadeodev/elt_dbt_snowflake_airflow/README.md

 astronomer-cosmos
 apache-airflow-providers-snowflake
 ```
 Setup DAG file `dags/dbt/dbt_dag.py`.
-Notice how we set our test_behavior for our RenderConfig to __AFTER_ALL__.
+Notice how we set our test_behavior for our render_config to __AFTER_ALL__.
 This is necessary to avoid failing tests for stg_tpch_orders model due to downstream dependency (dbt test will not build the models downstream)
 ```python
 import os
 from datetime import datetime